jonathanjqchen/biomed-net-new-assets-script/README.md

 The script determines net new assets by taking the difference in quantity between new assets and retired assets for the same time period.
 It also takes into consideration the following:

-- Groups assets by model_num and site_code, which allows us for determination of net new assets for each site/cost centre
+- Groups assets by model_num and site_code, which allows for determination of net new assets for each site/cost centre
 - If an asset was retired but not replaced with a new asset of the same model at the same site, then it will show up in the final output with a negative quantity